 On occasion, women may be asked to return to Providence Imaging Center for additional views, which can be called coned-down magnification views.
 These views are used to examine an area of concern more closely.
 One or more images may be obtained.

 Preparation is the same as for a screening or diagnostic mammogram.
 If you are asked to come in for additional images , please do not wear deodorant, talcum powder or lotion under your arms or on your breasts on exam day.
 For convenience, wear a two-piece outfit.

 Image-guided Breast Biopsy

 Providence Imaging Center in Anchorage utilizes different procedures to obtain a sample of breast tissue.
 An image-guided biopsy allows the radiologist to sample the area of concern without surgery.
 Mammographic or ultrasound guidance is used to find the area.

 The radiologist removes samples of breast tissue using a special needle.
 These tissue samples are sent to the pathologist for review.
 The patient’s healthcare provider will receive a pathology report several days after the biopsy and will review the results with the patient.

-Three biopsy procedures are done at the Providence Breast Procedure Center
+Biopsy procedures are done at the Providence Breast Procedure Center.

-Ultrasound Guided Biopsy: you will lie on your back on a padded table with one arm raised above your head.
-You will be able to watch the ultrasound screen as the radiologist performs the procedure if you wish.
+You will lie on your back on a padded table with one arm raised above your head.
+You will be able to watch the ultrasound screen as the radiologist performs the procedure if you wish

 How to prepare for an image-guided biopsy